MacDumi/RAMAN-Deconvolution/README.md

 ### Spike detection

 The script has an integrated "spike" detector.
-To detect "spikes" the moving average of two ajacent poins is compared and, if the difference is higher than the threshold value, the point is considered as a spike.
+To detect "spikes" the moving average of two adjacent points is compared and, if the difference is higher than the threshold value, the point is considered as a spike.
 If the algorithm fails to detect spikes, the user can specify another threshold value and try again.

-### Polynomial degree for the baseline
+### Baseline subtraction

 By default the baseline is calculated using a third degree polynomial function.
 However, the user is able to change the degree of the poly-function if the baseline does not fit the experimental data.
-A plot with the calculated baseline and the experimental data is displayed after each attempt.
+A preview  of the calculated baseline and the experimental data can be displayed.

+### Deconvolution

+The deconvolution can be performed with either a conventional least squares method or Markov chains Monte Carlo algorithm (MCMC).
+Regardless of the method, the shape, bounds and initial guess for all the bands can be adjusted.
+Currently, 4 peak shapes are supported: Lorentzian, Gaussian, Voigt, and Breit-Wigner-Fano.

+### Batch deconvolution

+It is possible to deconvolute multiple files at once (only with the least squares method).
+The user should carefully choose the region of interest and input parameters and ensure that all the spikes are removed.
+It is possible to choose the number of processes that will be spawned/forked.

 ### Configuration